 Located two hours east of Belo Horizonte, Pilar is an underground mine that predominantly utilizes sub-level stoping as a mining method.
 Backfilling is completed using loose rockfill.
 The main ore block is in a fold structure of banded iron formation has been developed to the 16 level and appears to be going to depth.
-This area provides 65% to 75% of the mine's production, which is augmented by the Southwest zone from higher levels (ranging from level 2 to 9) in the mine.
+This area provides 75% to 85% of the mine's production, which is augmented by the Southwest zone from higher levels (ranging from level 2 to 9) in the mine.

-The development rate in Q4 2022 increased by 3% with a total development of 1,255 metres in Q4 2022, compared to 1,221 metres in Q4 2021.
+The development rate in Q1 2023 increased by 8% with a total development of 1,100 metres in Q1 2023, compared to 1,020 metres in Q1 2022.
 The Company initiated Project Southwest in 2021 to increase access and expand the southwest ore system.
-The Project is on track and now contributing a modest amount of development ore to the mine's production.
-A ventilation issue reduced the development rate at the bottom of the mine, and provided the development capacity to increase the Southwest Project metres at the top part of the mine.
-In Q4 2022, 209 metres were developed in four different levels on Project Southwest, with 1,139 metres completed in 2022.
+The Project Southwest was concluded in Q4 2022 with a total of 1250 metres developed, giving access to new stoping areas at the upper portion of the mine.
 Project Southwest has 282,000 ounces of measured, indicated, and inferred resources at approximately 4.0 g/t of gold (see AIF December 31, 2021).